criscan/LBPA_r/README.md

    h= steepness of B&H stock-recruitment relationships, SPRtarget= management objective as B0 fraction.

 c.
-Start values for model's parameters and its coefficient of variation (Start values for model's parameters and its coefficient of variation (as parameter constraints)
+Start values for model's parameters and its coefficient of variation.
+Each model parameter is assumed to follow a lognormal distribution with mean mu=log(a priori value) and standard deviation sd=cv
 d.
 Weighting factors for each LF considered

-The model can be run as lbpa_out=LBPA_fits("filename.xlsx",graph_opt=T or F, save_opt=T or F).
+The model can be run as model1=LBPA_fits("filename.xlsx",graph_opt=T or F, save_opt=T or F).
 An example of a data file (.xlsx) was added and can be downloaded before package installation.
 After running, if save_opt=T, four csv files will be produced: model parameters, model variables, likelihood components values, and per recruits analysis.
-In the same context, several graphics will be generated if graph_opt=T
+In the same context, several graphics of the model will be generated if graph_opt=T

 For any question: cristian.canales.r@pucv.cl